MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 // what happens if we don't check for age to be unset!!
 ~~~

-I would advise to avoid this practice in languages where you have the option to choose null.
+> The rule of thumb is avoid magic number values to represent unset variables if you can rather set the variable to null

-Using magic numbers increases the opportunities for subtle errors and makes it more difficult for the program to be adapted and extended in future.
+Ultimately using magic numbers increases the opportunities for subtle errors and makes it difficult for the program to be adapted and extended in future.
+Things we want to avoid.

 ### Passing Nulls around for Errors